Legends and tales of the New Jersey Pine Barrens

 The New Jersey Pine Barrens has been the site of many legends, tales and mythical creatures, many of which have been documented by Weird NJ in its magazines and books.

 The Jersey Devil

 The Jersey Devil is a common element of folklore in the southern New Jersey and Philadelphia areas.
-Due to the number of alleged sightings, many believe the Devil to be an actual animal or phenomenon similar to Bigfoot and the Yeti.
+Due to the number of alleged sightings, many believe the Devil to be an actual animal or phenomenon similar to Bigfeet and the Yeti.
 Believers sometimes cite the widespread sightings by crowds of people during the "phenomenal week of 1909" as substantial evidence of some kind of occurrence.
 It is also held by some that the vastness and remote nature of the Pine Barrens could allow a species to remain hidden over time.
 Though there are indeed firm believers in the Jersey Devil (or believers that hold that the Jersey Devil sightings are the result of another animal, such as a sandhill crane or kangaroo), there are some legendary creatures in the Pine Barrens that most residents unquestionably consider legends.